 The PCF shall reply to the NF service consumer as described in clause 4.2.3.2.

 When the service area coverage change event is met in the PCF, the PCF notifies to the NF service consumer as described in clause 4.2.7.4.

+NOTE: When the previously provided service area coverage requirements are completely removed by the NF service consumer, or the requested service area coverage policy expires, the NF service consumer should also unsubscribe to SAC_CH event to prevent the stale subscription information from remaining on the PCF.

 4.2.4 Npcf_AMPolicyAuthorization_Delete service operation